camunda-community-hub/zeebe-redis-exporter/README.md

           # Redis stream automatic cleanup of acknowledged messages.
 Default is false.
           deleteAfterAcknowledge: false

+          # Job timeout for Redis consumers.
+Default is 5 minutes.
+Set to 0 or -1 in order to prevent resending pending messages.
+          consumerJobTimeoutInSeconds: 300

+          # Idle timeout for Redis consumers.
+Default is 24 hours.
+Set to 0 or -1 in order to prevent cleaning up inactive consumers.
+          consumerIdleTimeoutInSeconds: 86400

+          # Redis stream keys scan cycle.
+Default is 15 minutes.
+Set to 0 or -1 in order to prevent scanning for new streams to be considered in cleanup.
+          keyScanCycleInSeconds: 900

           # Redis Client IO-Thread-Pool-Size.
 Default is number of available processors but not smaller than 2.
           ioThreadPoolSize: 2